stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 19-AZ  replaces all Ac with Ze
 The 2-hiago script replaces all c with C
 The 21-reverse script reverses input
+The script 22-users_and_homes prints users and their homes